econnet/econ/info.rst

 There is a risk associated with every endeavour.
 That is the reason of inflation.

-Risk can be reduced with accurate planning.
+Risk can be reduced with

+- accurate planning
+- sticking to the plan

 There are physical limits of planning due to limited information.
 It is not possible to foresee the effect of an ad,